 Making Refuge, by Catherine Besteman

-Since the early 2000s, the city of Lewiston (Maine, USA) has witnessed the arrival of newcomers: Somalian Bantus, mainly from isolated rural areas, who came to the US through government resettlement programs for refugees.
-Making up to 15% of the total population of this middle-range deindustrialized city, these refugees aroused surprise and worries from inhabitants.
+Since the early 2000s, the city of Lewiston (Maine, USA) has witnessed the arrival of newcomers: Somalian Bantus, from—mainly—isolated rural areas, who came to the US through government resettlement programs for refugees, and now make up to 15% of the total population of this middle-range deindustrialized city.
+Their arrival caused surprise and worries among the town’s inhabitants.
 Local controversies emerged: would they become a disproportionate weight on public services and social welfare?
 Could culture gaps be overcome?
 Would their children adapt to school, or would they become delinquents?

-In a book entitled Making Refuge, anthropologist Catherine Besteman (who is also a professor at Colby College) takes these questions in reverse: she investigates the experience of the refugees themselves, from their application for resettlement in the United-States— in order to escape refugee camps in Kenya—to their choice to settle in a small town rather than African-American ghettos of large cities.
+In a book entitled Making Refuge, anthropologist Catherine Besteman (who is also a professor at Colby College) reverses these questions: she investigates the experience of the refugees themselves, from their application for resettlement in the United-States— in order to escape refugee camps in Kenya—to their choice to settle in a small town rather than in the African-American ghettos of large cities.
 Her analysis finely details their arrival in a new world disrupting their bearings, their social organization and their lifestyle.
 How can one find one’s place in a new society organized around individual success rather than collective solidarities?
 How can one maintain family cohesion while undergoing these transformations?
 How can institutions such as schools or the municipality be understood and communicated with?
 Catherine Besteman offers a unique document that supports a strong reflection on what social integration is in a neoliberal context.

 Books&Ideas: Your research emerged from the controversy over the difficult adaptation of these families in a small post-industrial town in Maine (North-East).
-Refugees were accused of being a burden to public services, or even a threat to public safety, as rumors of Somali teenagers forming gangs emerged.
+Refugees were accused of being a burden to public services, or even a threat to public safety, as rumors of Somali teenagers forming gangs circulated.
 How did you come to recount this difficult experience of integration from the point of view of the refugees themselves?